 I did a Streets of Glasgow walk yesterday.
 I haven’t done one in a couple of months though I have been psychogeographical a lot lately, particularly the Subway walk.
 In the last year or more, Glasgow has crept under my skin.
 I always liked the city but with all the walks, all the words, I have come to love it deeply.
 I still turn corners and see new things.
 Drury Street, the walk I did yesterday and which appears here sometime in July, was very brief but still interesting.
 Last weekend I went to the Fossil Grove just over the river in Victoria Park and while the geology went over my head, I still got a sense of deep age in a city that gets newer every day.
 On my walk through Partick, I also got a good look at the very fine Partick Burgh Halls and took a turn around the perimeter of the West of Scotland Cricket Club, the scene of the very first international football match.
 Glasgow never ceases to surprise me.
 Even in this dark time, with fire still engulfing the city centre, this is home, even if I’m still realising just how I feel about it.

 Yesterday I went to Edinburgh for the Hibs Historical Trust Open Day.
-There’s a post about it on Easter Road West tonight.
 The next few Sundays see engineering work on the train line between Edinburgh and Glasgow so the slow train via Airdrie and Bathgate is the way to get between the capital and Weegieland.
 I didn’t realise this before I got to Queen Street.
 I hate the slow train.
 I’ve done it a few times, a few times by choice, others by necessity owing to engineering works, and I hate it particularly because there are few seats that don’t face other seats.
 I like to read and write on trains.
 Facing other people makes me uncomfortable and my forehead hits the floor on those trains.
 On the way back, though, I was a little heartened because the three people in my immediate eyeline had books.
 The guy across from me had the Robert Webb book I abandoned because it annoyed me, How Not To Be A Boy, while the woman next to me had the latest Paula Hawkins thriller.
 The woman who had been standing with her luggage in the doorway since Edinburgh despite there being spare seats had a book too but I couldn’t see what.
 I’ve noticed this on buses too.
 People stand in the aisle when they don’t have to.
 I spend my life navigating gaps between people.
 This makes it harder.
 Anyway, positivity.
 In this age where folk spend hours gazing into their phones and scrolling, actual real life books in folk’s hands are great to see.
 For what it’s worth, I read on my tablet and wrote in my notebook for a bit.
 I might take a book off my to-read pile just now when I finish this.
 Wherever I go on Saturday, a good book will come with me.

 On my longest day, if I wasn’t working, I would go for a long bus ride and sit with a good book, maybe Muriel Spark.
 I would walk somewhere by the sea and eat fish and chips with a good view.
 The fish and chips would be served with salt and sauce and a can of Irn Bru.
 Original 38% sugar, naturally.
 It would be on the east coast or maybe Culzean.
 I would come back to Glasgow and the big city would be a culture shock after wherever I had been but it was still home.
 I would get the train home and I would fall asleep wondering just where I had found myself that day.
 Had I really gone that far?
 Luckily I’ve got Saturday for a day like that.
 I just need to figure out the wheres and the hows.